Gviswesh/javaprac/README.md

 Given the sweetness of a number of cookies, determine the minimum number of operations required.
 If it is not possible, return -1.

+ ## Pattern Generation
+ analyze the output given for an input N. Write a program that gives the similar pattern

+Input
+1

+OUtput:
+1
+1

+Input :
+2

+OUtput:
+1
+2*2
+2*2
+1